-Tangy cream cheese mixed with salty bacon and fiery hot sauce creates an irresistible combination that will be the hit at any potluck.
+Tangy cream cheese mixed with salty bacon and fiery hot sauce creates an irresistible combination that will be a hit at any potluck.

 Mississippi Sin Dip – Tips and Tricks

 - Don’t cut too deep!
-There should be enough bread left in the bowl to ensure that none of your bacon dip leaks out.
+There should be enough bread left in the bowl to ensure that none of your cream cheese bacon dip leaks out.

 - Try a different meat.
 While it’s easy to make your own bacon crumbles, you could easily swap them for cubed ham or your favorite ground sausage.